 Picture sitting by a fire, sipping on a glass of red, and flipping through the latest interior design book to hit the shelves.
 If this sounds like your idea of a good time, we have just the thing for you.
-Fall is particularly good for design fans when the year's best interior books hit the shelves in anticipation of gifting season.
-Whether you're adding these tomes to your cart for yourself or others, there's no denying that cold winter days are ideal for sitting down with a great book and scheming the next design projects that spring will undoubtedly bring.
+Whether you're adding these tomes to your cart for yourself or others, there's no denying that cozy nights are ideal for sitting down with a great book and scheming the next design projects for your home.

-If you're looking to add to your library this year, look no further than this year's best interior design books.
-Fresh off the press, they'll delight, surprise, and inspire.
+If you're looking to add to your library this year, look no further than the best interior design books.
+They'll delight, surprise, and inspire.
 These books feature it all: grandiose New York estates, cool-kid apartments, and beachfront Mediterranean escapes included.
 From top interior designers' legacy projects to practical tips for the everyday homeowner, you'll find everything you need in these densely illustrated pages.

 Top interior designer Steven Gambrel has a knack for color.
 His use of color is not done in a bold, in-your-face way; it's subtly juxtaposed so you barely notice it's not neutral.
-A connoisseur of historical styles, Gambrel's designs feature compelling reinterpretations of the past coupled with modern-day convenience.
+Gambrel is a connoisseur of historical style, and his designs feature compelling reinterpretations of the past coupled with modern-day convenience.

 Buy if you… are looking to repaint your home.